ribacq/ribacq.github.io/pages/bio.md

 GNU/Linux user since I am 14, I today am an advanced user of this operating system, and passioned with programming.

-I am currently a student in **first year of a « DUT Informatique »** ([curriculum](media/ppn-dut-informatique-2013.pdf)), a two-year Computing Sciences diploma, at the [IUT of Lannion](http://www.iut-lannion.fr) (Brittany), and intend to continue with my studies into a three-year engineering school afterwards.
+I am currently a student in **second year of a « DUT Informatique »** ([curriculum](media/ppn-dut-informatique-2013.pdf)), a two-year Computing Sciences degree, at the [IUT of Lannion](http://www.iut-lannion.fr) (Brittany), and intend to continue with my studies into a three-year engineering school afterwards.